Dr Thomas Jones

 Biography

 Dr. Thomas D.A.
-Jones is a Baxter Fellow (Lecturer), in the School of Science and Engineering, at the University of Dundee.
-His duties are divided between teaching and research, where he lectures in Advanced Manufacturing and Materials Science, and contributes within the Materials Science and Engineering research cluster on the development of innovative production techniques and materials for industry.
+Jones is a Baxter Fellow (Lecturer), in the Faculty of Science, Engineering and Business, at the University of Dundee.
+His duties are divided between teaching (module lead), research and administration, where he lectures in Advanced Manufacturing and Materials Science; contributes as as exam officer; and delivers research on the development of innovative production techniques and materials for industry.

 Dr. Jones received a Bachelors of Science degree in Nanoscience from Heriot-Watt University, UK, in 2011, a masters of science in Nanoelectronics and Mechanics from the University of Sheffield, UK, in 2012, an Engineering Doctorate in Photonics and Optics Technologies from Heriot-Watt University, UK, in 2017, and a PgCert in Academic Practice (Associate) from the University of Dundee, 2019.